RSDKModding/RSDK-Modding-Wiki/docs/RSDKv5/Functions/Animations-Sprites/GetHitbox/README.md

 ## Parameters

 - `animator`
-- the animator to get the hitbox from. the animation entry will use `animator.frames` and the frame id uses `animator.frameID`.
+The animator to get the hitbox from. the animation entry will use `animator.frames` and the frame id uses `animator.frameID`.

 - `hitboxID`
 The hitbox id to retrieve, indices 0-7 are valid.